cp-roth/Roth-ML-project/README.md

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.

 This is Cassia Roth's class project repository.
 This is the master README, which supersedes all others in cases of discrepancies.

-If reproducing this analysis, please run code in the following order:
+If reproducing this analysis, please run code in the following order. .Qmd files are the master files, and I prefer for you to rely on those.

 1) `processingfile-v1.qmd` or `processingcode.R` in the `processing-code` folder;
 2) `eda-v1.qmd` or `edacode.R` in the `eda-code` folder;
 3) `introanalyis-v1.qmd` or `introanalysis.R` in the `analysis-code` folder;